ISSN: 1678-9741 - Open Access

 Assesment of CABDEAL score as predictor of neurological dysfunction after on-pump coronary artery bypass grafting surgery

-Vinicius José da Silva NinaI; Maria Iracema de Amorim RochaII; Rayssa Fiterman RodriguesII; Vanessa Carvalho de OliveiraIII; João Lívio Linhares TeixeiraIII; Eduardo Durans FigueredoIV; Rachel Vilela de Abreu Haickel NinaV; Carlos Antonio Coimbra SousaII
+Vinicius José da Silva Nina1; Maria Iracema de Amorim Rocha2; Rayssa Fiterman Rodrigues2; Vanessa Carvalho de Oliveira3; João Lívio Linhares Teixeira3; Eduardo Durans Figueredo4; Rachel Vilela de Abreu Haickel Nina5; Carlos Antonio Coimbra Sousa2

 INTRODUCTION: Neurological dysfunction is a feared postoperative morbidity of cardiac surgery, an important cause of death and increased spending in hospitals.
 Its prediction, however, is still uncertain.